Muhomorik/csharp-ddd-ai-project-creator/race_prompt.md

 Execute the transformation workflow defined in `onboarding_guide.md`:

-1. Follow the **8-phase execution sequence** in the "AI Agent Step-by-Step Execution" section
+1. Follow the **6-phase execution sequence** in the "AI Agent Step-by-Step Execution" section
 2. Apply all requirements from layer-specific recreation sections (Presentation, Application, Infrastructure, Domain)
+3. **Create test projects for all layers** (Phase 5 - REQUIRED before presentation layer implementation)
-3. Enforce all validation checklists throughout the process
+4. Enforce all validation checklists throughout the process
-4. Use the "Failure Patterns & Diagnostics" section to recognize and classify errors
+5. Use the "Failure Patterns & Diagnostics" section to recognize and classify errors

 **Error Handling Protocol:**